CoderDojoTrento/turtle-pyscript/README.md

 **Turtle API:** We try to be faithful to original api as much as we can, currently we support most important things and it should work, it was tested successfully in a high school classroom.

-Current most noticeable problems:
+Most noticeable problems:

 - movements are currently always immediate, [see issue about concurrency](https://github.com/CoderDojoTrento/turtle-pyscript/issues/8).
 - Stamp is currently buggy ([see issue](https://github.com/CoderDojoTrento/turtle-pyscript/issues/13))
 - There is noticeable lag ([see issue](https://github.com/CoderDojoTrento/turtle-pyscript/issues/18)) if you have the pen down, to prevent it keep calling `color('yellow')`

-**Sprite API:** We also provide a `Sprite` API built on top of `Turtle` which is in flux and subject to change.
+**Game engine**: We also provide an experimental `Sprite` API built on top of `Turtle` which is in flux and subject to change.

 ## Deploy